ailiop/cilk-mode/README.md

 ;; customize Cilk keyword face
 (set-face-attribute 'cilk-mode-parallel-keyword nil
                     :foreground "#FDA900") ; mustard color

 ;; customize path to the OpenCilk compiler (for use with flycheck) (setq cilk-mode-opencilk-executable "/opt/opencilk/bin/clang")

+;; do not enable flycheck with OpenCilk by default in cilk-mode (setq cilk-mode-enable-flycheck-opencilk nil)
 ```

 ### Doom Emacs